jovotech/jovo-framework/platforms/platform-alexa/docs/output.md

 It includes the following properties:

 - `genericOutputToApl`: Determines if generic output like [`quickReplies`](#quickreplies), [`card`](#card), and [`carousel`](#carousel) should automatically be converted into an APL directive.
+- `aplTemplates.carousel`: Allows the app to override the default APL template used for carousels.